Overview of Fujitsu Business Continuity Measures for COVID-19

 We have implemented a local working group for the Oceania Region to continue to monitor the situation arising from the virus and are following the guidelines of the relevant health authorities.
 Should the situation escalate further, then Fujitsu is prepared to implement additional business continuity measures as appropriate.

-We will continue to follow control and response advice from the relevant National, State or Territory Health Authority in the event a case of the virus is suspected or confirmed at a Fujitsu workplace or by an employee working with our customers.
-In the event of self-isolation or building quarantine, including by directive from the relevant health authority, Fujitsu BCP and technology allows for working from home for the majority of business activity.
+We will continue to follow control and response advice from the relevant National, State or Territory Health Authorities in the event a case of the virus is suspected or confirmed at a Fujitsu workplace or by an employee working with our customers.
+In the event of self-isolation or building quarantine, including by directive from the relevant health authority, Fujitsu BCP and technology allows for working from home for most business activities.
 Alternatives will be implemented for scenarios where remote working is not practical.

 Specialised technical assistance for customers

-For any customers experiencing technical issues associated with implementing and maintaining a remote workforce, Fujitsu is able to provide specialised technical expertise and solutions to assist in remote working and increased mobility.
+For any customers experiencing technical issues associated with implementing and maintaining a remote workforce, Fujitsu can provide specialised technical expertise and solutions to assist in remote working and increased mobility.
 For more information, please contact your Fujitsu account representative directly.